 It's a whydunnit with three possible endings and gives players desktop access to case files they can explore in multiple non-linear ways to solve two murders.

 Underland was created as part of a doctorate in Creative Practice and is a combination of story exploration game and digital epistolary fiction.

-It is accompanied by an academic thesis on writing and design methods for combining narrative and player agency in digital, performance and hybrids of the two.
+It's accompanied by an academic thesis on writing and design methods for combining narrative and player agency in live, digital and live-digital hybrid immersive and interactive experiences.
 The academic thesis includes interviews with contemporary writers and practitioners of interactive storytelling and looks closely at video games, street games, alternate reality games, interactive theatre, immersive theatre and digital narrative.

-My practice-led approach has a particular focus on types of immersion, player roles and perspectives, creative writing and narratology in interactive and digital mediums.
+My practice-led approach has a particular focus on types of immersion, player roles and perspectives, creative writing and narratology in interactive, immersive and digital mediums.

 I was awarded a doctoral bursary by the University of Exeter for 2010-16.
 The University of Exeter is a Russell Group university and I was based in the English department, which is rated first in the UK for 'world-leading research'.
 I have Learning and Teaching in Higher Education (LTHE) training and taught on the undergraduate modules in English and Creative Writing.
 I also worked as a Research Assistant alongside academic staff in the English department.